Who is responsible for the Adventure Park area?

 Unfortunately, after heavier snowfall events, snow clearing may result in an accumulation of snow in front of driveways.
 This cannot be avoided.
 We remind you that it is your responsibility as a homeowner to keep your sidewalk and driveway clear per Rocky View County Bylaws.

 Plans for the Village Centre are currently being evaluated, which includes type, form and long term sustainability of this area.
-At this time, we believe that the initial stage of development is some 4 – 7 years away, at which time potential leasing opportunities for retail users will be available